 In April 2004, we became one of the country's first NHS Foundation Trusts.
 This new status has provided the financial freedom and greater flexibility to focus on allowing more patients to access our expertise.

-In 2006 and again in 2011, The Royal Marsden and The Institute of Cancer Research were designated the UK's only Biomedical Research Centre dedicated solely to cancer by the National Institute for Health Research (NIHR). £62 million is provided over five years to support pioneering research work, to be shared across eight different cancer.
+In 2006 and again in 2011, The Royal Marsden and The Institute of Cancer Research were designated the UK's only Biomedical Research Centre dedicated solely to cancer by the National Institute for Health and Care Research (NIHR). £62 million is provided over five years to support pioneering research work, to be shared across eight different cancer.

 The Royal Marsden has a track record of the highest standards of performance in the quality and efficiency of services delivered to patients.
 The 2014 Annual Inpatients Survey placed The Royal Marsden among the best performing trusts in the country.